 Be Flexible on Game Drives

 Forget about time, settle into the unique rhythm, and appreciate the beauty that’s everywhere around you.
 Game drives don’t last from 7am to 10am.
 They leave somewhere around dawn, then follow the landscape’s clues and maximise the animal encounters.
-If you spot a leopard on a hunt you’re going to follow it, rather than the guide saying that the time is up.
+If you spot a leopard on the prowl you’re going to follow it, rather than the guide saying that the time is up.
 Likewise, the plan might change at the last minute, because the guides have been radioed an exclusive wildlife sighting in the opposite direction of where you were heading.

 Get into the Natural Mindset